garikAsplund/garik.codes/src/routes/blog/Why not Python.md

 # 🐍 == 🐌

 Here's the rub.
 Python is the **worst** choice for doing what it does.
-At least it's not [Brainfuck](https://www.youtube.com/watch?v=hdHjjBS4cs8)?
 Of note, Python is

 - One of the [slowest programming languages](https://github.com/niklas-heer/speed-comparison/blob/master/README.md) out there
 - Insanely [memory intensive](https://stackoverflow.com/questions/49031058/optimizing-memory-usage-pandas-python) and [power](https://www.efinancialcareers.com/news/2023/06/which-programming-language-uses-the-most-energy) [hungry](https://thenextweb.com/news/python-progamming-language-energy-analysis)
 - [Vulnerable](https://thehackernews.com/2022/09/15-year-old-unpatched-python.html) to [attack](https://thenewstack.io/compiled-python-code-used-in-a-new-pypi-attack/)
 - Susceptible to [random runtime errors](https://medium.com/metabob/chasing-memory-spikes-and-leaks-in-python-172ae99290d3)

 Each one of these issues, *by itself*, is reason enough to look for a different paradigm.
 Put another way, **Python is sluggish, selfish, poor at its job, and let's the bad guys in**.

 ![GOB Knows](https://64.media.tumblr.com/84c8ce7dd9d89bfcca79788f763cb97e/tumblr_mngx21FyhC1qa8jwfo1_500.gifv "Cock-a-caw")